East Georgia is a great place to begin your studies in criminal justice. Here, you will find:

 - Great faculty such as: Dr. Brittany Strickland

 - Challenging opportunities to learn more and to build your skills, including hands-on research projects in class and service-learning in the field.

-- Opportunities to learn outside the classroom through the College's chapter of Alpha Sigma Psi, an honor society combining psychology, sociology and anthropology.
+- Opportunities to learn outside the classroom through the college's Criminal Justice Club.

 Where Will You Go From Here?